A Guide to Startup Business Funding For the Seed Round in 2023

 6. Negotiate with investors and close the deal

-Negotiating with investors for seed funding is a critical skill that can significantly impact the terms of your financing, equity, and the dynamics of your future partnership.
+Negotiating your start up business funding is a critical skill that can significantly impact the terms and the dynamics of your financing.
 Some of the things you need to keep in mind include:

 • Try to build a strong rapport with the investor.
 Engage via honest and transparent communication to build trust.
 Also, take some time to understand their investment criteria to build credibility.

-• Don’t accept the first offer.
-New startup founders often naively accept the first offer.
+• New startup founders often naively accept the first offer.
 Ask for time to review investors’ terms.

 • If you find the initial offer dissatisfying, present a counteroffer you believe is fairer.
 However, you must research and show some data to justify your counteroffer.